lmullen/jsr/_source/issues/vol17/stephan.markdown

 [^53]: “Still They Come,” *Tennessee Baptist*, April 24, 1850, p.
 2.

 [^54]: “Still They Come,” *Tennessee Baptist*, Sept.
 4, 1852, p.
 1. Whether New Hampshire, Indiana, or Pennsylvania, the conversion of any clergyman from another Protestant faith to the Baptists, gave cause for celebration.
-See, for example, “Still They Come,” Tennessee Baptist, Jan.
+See, for example, “Still They Come,” *Tennessee Baptist*, Jan.
 24, 1852, p.
 2; “Still They Come,” *Tennessee Baptist*, June 22, 1850, p.
 2.

 [^55]: “Increase of Baptists in Tennessee for 1850-1,” *Tennessee Baptist*, Jan.
 24, 1852, p.
 2.